On this dayNov 30, 1921

 After a 9-year-old white girl alleged that she had been assaulted by an unknown Black boy, suspicion immediately fell on Robert, who worked in the same hotel as the white girl’s mother.
 He was arrested and held in the Ballinger jail, but word soon spread.
 On the morning of November 30, a white mob formed outside of the jail in an attempt to lynch Robert.
 Local law enforcement removed Robert from his cell for transport away from Ballinger; it is unclear whether this was to facilitate or block the lynching.

 As the sheriff and Robert drove away from town, an armed mob of white men blocked the road and demanded that the sheriff turn Robert over to them.
-Though armed and charged with protecting Robert while he was in his custody, the sheriff willingly turned the Black teenager over to the mob without a fight.
+Though he was armed and charged with protecting Robert while he was in his custody, the sheriff willingly turned the Black teenager over to the mob without a fight.

 During this era of racial terror lynchings, it was not uncommon for lynch mobs to seize their victims out of police hands.
 In some cases, police officials were even found to be complicit or active participants in lynchings.
 In this case, instead of pursuing the mob to try to stop the lynching or identify the mob members, the sheriff left the mob to its murderous task and rode back to the station at Ballinger to report Robert’s fate.